William Law (Latter Day Saints): Biography

+Church activity

 Law and his wife joined the Church of Christ in 1836 in Canada, through the proselyting efforts of John Taylor and Almon W. Babbitt.
 In 1839, Law led a group of Canadian saints to Nauvoo, Illinois, and in 1841, Joseph Smith chose him to be a member of the First Presidency.
 He was also a member of the Nauvoo city council.

 Over time, Law became troubled by certain practices of Smith.
 He felt Smith was confusing church and state roles in Nauvoo, by evading extradition to be tried for crimes in Missouri.
 He also thought Smith used his church authority to sway political outcomes.
 However, it was Smith's covert practice of polygamy (and his alleged advances towards Law's wife, Jane) that caused Law to completely separate himself.
 Rumors circulated that Smith had made several proposals to Jane under the premise that she would enter a polyandrous marriage with Smith.
 Law and his wife confirmed these rumors were partly true.

 However, according to Alexander Neibaur, Jane Law had actually asked to be sealed to Smith after he had refused to seal her to William.
 According to the rumor, Smith had denied the couple because William was guilty of adultery (William had confessed his actions to Smith), though he did not tell Jane his reasons.
 In committing the sin, Law felt like he had transgressed against his own soul.

-Years later, according to Ann Eliza Young (nineteenth wife of Brigham Young and later a critic of polygamy and Mormonism), Jane stated Smith visited her at night when he knew Law would not be home and proposed to her, suggesting it was God's will that she enter into a polyandrous marriage with him.
+Years later, according to Ann Eliza Young (nineteenth wife of Brigham Young and later a critic of polygamy and Mormonism), Jane stated Smith visited her at night.
+He knew Law would not be home and proposed to her, suggesting it was God's will that she enter into a polyandrous marriage with him.
 Young's account states that Jane Law stated that Smith had "asked her to give him half her love; she was at liberty to keep the other half for her husband."
 She refused Smith's request to marry him as a polyandrous plural wife.
 In contrast to her claim, Smith stated Jane had "thrown her arms around his neck" and requested to be sealed to Smith if she could not be sealed to William Law.
 Smith turned down the request.
 Law still believed Mormonism was true, but he viewed Smith as a fallen prophet.